samoyed-health-foundation/website/site/content/diseases/hemophilia.md

 factor, rendering it ineffective.

-Gene transfer (gene therapy) is a process where a normal gene for a factor is inserted into an animal\'s cells so that the animal can make the missing factor.
+Gene transfer (gene therapy) is a process where a normal gene for a factor is inserted into an animal's cells so that the animal can make the missing factor.
 Research has been ongoing for many years, mostly with disappointment.
 In recent years, however, it has been more promising.
 Although there have been canine cures described, I was unable